rangertaha/urlinsane/README.md

 ## In Progress

-- I’m working on creating a `.urlinsane` directory to store screenshots, data dumps, and cache, along with a configuration file to provide additional tool customization options.
+- I’m working on creating a `.urlinsane` directory in the user's home directory to store screenshots, data dumps, and cache, along with a configuration file to provide additional tool customization options.

 ## TODO